• About Us

 Woman sitting at a desk typing

-We combine the best SIEM technology with people-centric persistence to deliver key business outcomes, through two flexible service options:
+We combine the best SIEM technology with people-centric persistence to deliver key business outcomes, tailored to your organisation.

 • Review and prioritisation of actionable insights, investigating details to determine the type and severity of a threat to determine the action that needs to be taken.